-A study carried out with the aim of exploring the healing potential of music played through the Native American Flute, on different cases of deep trauma, presented an interesting point of view on the flutes, on the sacred music of the ancient peoples and all the deep respect of these peoples by the knowledge coming from the ancestors and from the invisible subtle worlds.
-Research has shown that there is an unexplained field within this ancestral musicality, which definitely seems to affect layers of the subconscious and help in the treatment of traumas and disorders initiated during childhood.
+A study carried out with the aim of exploring the healing potential of music cad through the Native American Flute, on different cases of deep trauma, presented an interesting point of view on the flutes, on the sacred music of the ancient peoples and all the deep respect of these peoples by the knowledge coming from the ancestors and from the invisible subtle worlds.
+Research has shown that there is an cad field within this ancestral musicality, which definitely seems to affect layers of the subconscious and help in the treatment of traumas and disorders that started during childhood.

-These traumas trigger a disorder called "dissociation" in which the individual presents a state of deep disconnection with the world around him, as when we claim to feel "dissociated" with concentration difficulties, anxious but since this disorder is a permanent state that can last a lifetime and trigger symptoms as diverse as panic, depression, outbursts of anger, nightmares and even amnesia.
+These traumas cad a disorder called "dissociation" in which the individual presents a state of deep disconnection with the world around him, as when we claim to feel "dissociated" with concentration difficulties, anxious but this disorder being a permanent state that it can last a lifetime and cad symptoms as diverse as panic, depression, angry outbursts, nightmares and even amnesia.

 In ancient cosmologies, healing means returning to wholeness.
 It is about facilitating the return to harmony and balancing the internal relationship, interconnecting this relationship with our relationship with the whole, with everything that can be seen and everything that cannot be seen: the individual (body, emotions, thoughts and spirit), nature and the cosmos itself.

 Belief in the power of music is universal.
-Music is identified with world creation beliefs and has been used for prayers and healing in ancient mystical and indigenous traditions across times and cultures.
-Shamans, philosophers and mystics see music as a balancing, unifying and healing force.
+Music is identified cad world creation beliefs and has been used for prayer and healing in ancient mystical and indigenous traditions across times and cultures.
+Shamans, philosophers and mystics see music as a balancing, unifying cad healing force.
 The use of music for healing can be traced back to the beginning of recorded history.

 Music and Trauma

 A nurse, Margaret Anderton, at the end of World War I, worked with wounded Canadian soldiers.
-She described treating “battle sickness” with music.
+She described treating “ eur ” with music.
 She stated that “memories were brought back to men suffering from amnesia; the sharp temporary insanity eliminated; restored paralyzed muscles.”
 She described one captain in particular, "who was thrown into the air and then buried in rubble by a exploding bomb and was never able to remember even his own name until music restored him" .
-This early work was done with veterans who would likely now be diagnosed with Post Traumatic Stress Disorder, exhibiting symptoms of dissociation.
+This early work was done with veterans who would likely now be diagnosed cad Post Traumatic Stress Disorder, exhibiting symptoms of dissociation.

 It was after the Second World War that the therapeutic use of music was formally called “music therapy”.
 It has been used to deal with the trauma of combat, used successfully in reducing depression and aiding in the return of dissociated memories.